TheCyberLeader/cybersecurity-incident-analysis/README.md

 **Note: This is an educational simulation designed to demonstrate network analysis skills**

 ### Scenario
-Multiple customers reported inability to access www.yummyrecipesforme.com, receiving "destination port unreachable" errors.
+Multiple customers reported an inability to access www.yummyrecipesforme.com, receiving "destination port unreachable" errors.
 As a cybersecurity analyst, I investigated the network traffic to identify the root cause of this service disruption.

 <details>
 <summary><strong>View tcpdump Log Data</strong></summary>